titanthemoon/MCRussianRoulette/README.md

 ## How to Use
 You can use the commnad `/getrrbow` to get a bow that has a 1 in 6 chance of firing
-You can also use `/getrrkit` to get a randomly generated PvP kit
+You can also use `/getrrkit` to get a randomly generated PvP kit and clear previous items in inventory